The application settings dialog controls the behavior of qdmr. The dialog is divided into 3 sections, accessible via the tabs on the top.

-The settings dialog
+The settings dialog: Data sources

 The first section concerns the location of the user.
 You may enter your Maidenhead Locator here or you may enable System location.
 The latter tries to obtain the current location from the operating system.
 This information is then used in the channel editors (see the section called “Creating Channels”) to provide auto-completion for repeaters nearby.